 In this work, I pair AI-generated portraits with a short fragment of human narrative (“the human bit”) and system-generated evaluations.

 The portraits do not depict real individuals.
-They function as stand-ins for the kinds of people institutions routinely evaluate, classify, and judge.
+They function as stand-ins for people routinely evaluated, classified, and judged by institutions.

 I designed and coded the system, but once activated, it runs without my intervention.